Plainly

 Values people

-Plain language respects your reader’s time and attention.
-Are they busy?
+Are your readers busy?
 Stressed?
 Scanning on their phone?
 Reading in an additional language?
-Make it easy for them to find what they need, understand it quickly, and use it with confidence.
+Make it easy for them to find what they need and use it with confidence.

 Still you